Four students sitting in a circle having a conversation with a faculty member

 Career Outcomes

-The communication skills, analytical thinking, and historical perspectives you gain through the Ph.D. program in World History will prepare you for tenure-track faculty positions in history as well as careers in museums, libraries, cultural agencies and institutions, consulting firms, and digital and traditional media companies.
-The distinctive socially-aware, problem-solving, and service-oriented education you receive at St. John’s will help you excel in the areas of teaching, public history, and public service.
-Thanks to the internship experience built in to the program, you will be entering the job market with not only an advanced degree and body of original research, but also professional experience in a field that suits your interests and goals.
+The communication skills, analytical thinking, and historical knowledge you gain through the Ph.D. program in World History will enhance your career as a secondary school teacher, prepare you for a tenure-track faculty position at a community college, or provide you with valuable skills for careers in museums, libraries, cultural agencies and institutions, consulting firms, and media companies.
+The distinctive socially-aware, problem-solving, and service-oriented education you receive at St. John's will help you excel in the areas of teaching, public history, and public service.

 Interested in History, but not sure if World History, Doctor of Philosophy is right for you?